breezko/titandash/README.md

 ## Getting Started
 Take a look at the [wiki](https://github.com/becurrie/titandash/wiki) for information about setting up and configuring the dependencies and requirements needed to start the dashboard and initiate a new bot instance.

+You can also visit our homepage, [here](https://titanda.sh) for more information and register now!

 ## Features
 ### Dashboard